 STRETCHING YOUR INCOME THROUGH LOAN CONSOLIDATION

 The larger your loan debt, the more those monthly payments are likely to put a strain on your budget.
 If you're concerned about your ability to manage payments, consider doing a loan consolidation.
-You can go through your local bank or you can go through other banks or agencies for loan consolidation.
+Please visit www.studentloans.gov for more information about the federal loan consolidation program.

 BEFORE YOU SELECT A CONSOLIDATION PLAN, CONSIDER YOUR ABILITY TO REPAY

 Do you know the approximate entry level salary for the career you've chosen?
 (This information is usually available through the school financial aid office or library.)
 Although many circumstances may affect your ability to repay, most financial advisors agree that student loan payments should not exceed approximately 8% of your gross annual income.
 To find the monthly payment for 8% of your anticipated starting salary in the table below, locate the amount in the left column nearest your expected starting salary and read across to the monthly payment.

 Consolidation may take two months or more to complete.
 After you submit your application,